- MRKH is a disorder of the female reproductive tract–approximately 1 in 5,000 females are born with it.

 How long will it take to create a vagina?

 The process of creating a vagina can take as little as 2-3 months or as long as 18 months, depending on how often you use your vaginal dilator and if you’re using it correctly.
 Generally, if you use it properly for about 15-20 minutes, twice a day, and apply pressure, it will take about 3-6 months or less to create your vagina.
 It will take a lot longer if you don’t use it consistently.
 Most young women have good results when they remember to use their dilator at about the same time every day.
 Pick a time such as first thing in the morning and before you go to sleep so you’ll get into a routine.
 Once you feel comfortable, the dilator can be held in place with one hand so you can do other things such as read, watch TV, or talk on the phone.

 How will I know if I am using the vaginal dilators correctly?

 Before you take your dilator(s) home with you, your gynecologist or nurse should show you how to use it and allow time for you to practice placing the dilator in the right spot.
 You will use one dilator at a time beginning with the smallest size until you’re ready for the next size.
 It’s best to be in a semi-lying down position with your knees bent.
 Ask if you can use a mirror to help you find the spot where you will be inserting the vaginal dilator.

 Getting Ready: Set aside about 20 minutes, twice a day when you won’t be interrupted and can have privacy in your bedroom or place of your choice.
-Work this out with a parent or other family member so they can make sure that no one bothers you unless you don’t mind.
+Work this out with a parent or other family member so they can make sure that no one bothers you.
 It can help to hang something on your bedroom door such as a Do Not Disturb sign, which will signal others in your household that you’re not available for a while.

 - Wash your dilator with warm water and mild soap then dry it off.